kekedezha/reddit-app/README.md

 - Browse through the top 25 most popular subreddits
 - Responsive Web Design
 - View through comments on each post!
-- Filter/search through the posts on the current subredddit
+- Filter/search through the posts on the current subreddit

 ## 💻 Improvements